meniltiac/recipe-of-the-day/README.md

 the following code:

 `key = "<PASTE YOUR X-RAPID API KEY HERE>"`

+Save this file.
+You will need to go to your terminal and re-start your python server at this point.

 You should now be able to navigate to http://127.0.0.1:3000/ and see the recipes app.